 Hear our Creation Story and discover the ways that we have moved, lived, and crafted on these lands for thousands of years.
 Learn from a Ktunaxa Elder or Knowledge Holder about the tough past of St. Eugene Mission and the residential schools across Canada through first-hand experience.
 Watch an emotional documentary containing the personal stories of Ktunaxa students who were forced to leave their families and attend the school.
 And listen to the inspiring story of how St. Eugene was rebuilt into a resort to benefit the community for years to come.

-Full tours are offered for 1 hour and 30 minutes.
+Full tours are offered for 2 hour.
 They are $25 per person and consist of the following experiences:

 Visitors can also choose to experience the offerings separately for $10 each.

 Tours must be arranged in advance either by calling 1.250.417.4001 or emailing

 We are creating the destination of choice in harmony with mother earth and our indigenous culture while providing for our families and enriching our community.

 We began over 10,000 years ago and carry through to modern day.More About - Ktunaxa Culture and HistoryLearn More